raykzhao/raykzhao.github.io/index.md

 Hi.
 I am the Chief Technology Officer of [ExeQuantum](https://www.exequantum.com/).
 Prior to that, I was a Postdoctoral Fellow at [CSIRO's Data61](https://research.csiro.au/cybersecurity-quantum-systems/).

-My research focuses on the efficient and secure implementation techniques for post-quantum cryptographic applications and protocols, particularly the lattice-based cryptosystems.
+My work focuses on efficient and secure implementations for Post-Quantum Cryptography (PQC) applications and protocols.

 You can retrieve my full CV [here](CV.pdf).